 It consists of eight elastic storage loops for adequate storage.
 You can as well add your own items.

 The kit has a drainage grommet and a drawstring cording platform holding the pouch open at a ninety-degree angle to easily see and access the items.

 5. Survival First Aid Kit (USA Model)

-The new 2019 version of the kit consists of 3 X external d-rings, MOLLE system and shoulder straps on the outside panel and zip pull with the product logo.
+The new 2019 version of the kit consists of 3 X external d-rings, a MOLLE system and shoulder straps on the outside panel and a zip pull with the product logo.

 Besides the fact that every item in the kit is labeled, there is information on how to use them plus the number required.
 It also has reflective piping to easily find it when it’s dark.

 Its bag is water-resistant and has strong zips as well as double-stitched handles.

 This version has an increased depth as well as other additional spaces to give room for other stuff that you may require.